1mgroot/Open-Dataset-JSON/README.md

    - Click "Upload Files" to select individual JSON/NDJSON files
    - Click "Upload Folder" to select a folder containing JSON/NDJSON files
    - Or drag and drop files/folders directly onto the interface
+   - All processing is done client-side for data privacy

 2. **Format Selection**:
    - Choose between JSON or NDJSON format